magento/merchdocs/src/sales-channels/amazon/amazon-verify-api-key.md

 ---
 title: Add or Verify the Amazon API Key
-tag: asc-old
 ---